 The second one is another graphical aid that shows the advantage of using a predictive model against randomness.
 The next picture depicts the cumulative gain for the current example.

 As we can see, this chart shows that by calling only the half of the clients, we can achieve more than the 80% of the positive responses.

-Once the generalization performance of the neural network has been tested, the neural network can be saved for future use in the so called production mode.
+Once the generalization performance of the neural network has been tested, the neural network can be saved for future use in the so-called model deployment mode.

 The mathematical expression represented by the neural network is written below.
-It takes the inputs age, job, married, single, divorced, education, default, balance, housing, loan, contact, day, month, duration, campaign, pdays, previous and poutcome to produce the output prediction.
+It takes all the features of a customer to produce the output prediction.
 For classification problems, the information is propagated in a feed-forward fashion through the scaling layer, the perceptron layers and the probabilistic layer.
-This expression can be exported anyware.
+This expression can be exported anywhere.